cjstehno/rest-dev/README.md

 The `java-version` directory contains the Java version of the same project code, as a bonus for the interested.

+## Kotlin Version

+The `kotlin-version` directory contains the Kotlin version of the project... this is currently still a work in progress and may not represent _good_ Kotlin code.

 ## License

 ```